 Krantz aloe is well adapted to dry soil and even drought but does not tolerate wet soil.
 Too much moisture, poor drainage, and standing water can lead to plant death.

 When irrigating during the growing season, let the soil dry out between watering.
-In the winter, if there is no precipitation, water a couple of times enough.
-This should be just enough to keep the soil moist, reducing the amount of water every time.
+In the winter, if there is no precipitation, water just enough to keep the soil moist.
+Reduce the amount of water every time you water.
 In the spring, if there is no rain, gradually restart watering.